-North of the Sperling Preserve in Goleta, there are 18 separately owned parcels that total 6.77 acres.
+North of the Sperling Preserve in Goleta, there are 18 separately owned parcels that total 6.77 acres, which have a wetland, Monarch Butterfly and raptor habitats, willow woodland and the Devereux Creek Floodway/plain existing on site.
 The City of Goleta hopes to buy all 18 parcels and add the acreage to the Sperling Preserve, keeping the properties in open space for perpetuity.
 There are no structures on any of the sites and no street access.
-The 2010 CREF grant helped the City purchase a 0.25 acre parcel in July of 2011 (Mathilda Drive).
-The 2015 CREF grant will help the City purchase a 0.33-acre parcel (Ellwood Beach Drive).
-A designated wetland, Monarch Butterfly and raptor habitats, willow woodland and the Devereux Creek Floodway/plain all exist onsite.
-The 0.33-acre parcel is designated as an Environmentally Sensitive Habitat Area (ESHA) in the City of Goleta's General Plan/Coastal Land Use Plan.
-A contract has not been executed yet.
+The 2010 CREF grant helped the City purchase a 0.25 acre parcel in July of 2011 (Mathilda Drive) for a purchase price of \$70,000; the 2015 CREF grant helped the City purchase a 0.33-acre parcel (Ellwood Beach Drive) for a purchase price of \$91,000 in September of 2016.
+The City relinquished \$10,750 of its original \$58,750 2015 grant.
+Conservation easements have been recorded for both properties.